-Ludmilla Harvey and Ladylike won a division of the GAG at the Warhorse series at the Carolina Horse Park under the tutelage of Karen MaHaffey.
+Ludmilla Harvey and Ladylike won a division of the GAG at the Warhorse Eventing series at the Carolina Horse Park under the tutelage of Karen MaHaffey.
 Ludmilla bought Ladylike from Elizabeth two years ago and lives in Sanford where Karen’s barn is based.
 Karen has done a super job getting these two to become a solid team as exemplified by this result and this fun video of the two of them kicking butt through a gymnastic line!
+Ladylike is also now available for half lease at VHF through October of this year.
+(2018)

 Lu-Ann Perryman and her horse Galileo aka “Leo” earned the GAG division championship ribbon and prize money in the 2016 Carolina Horse Park Warhorse schooling event series.
 A big congrats to them and thank you to all the fantastic sponsors of this educational and fun series!